gtakawira/Accessibility_CodeRefactor/README.md

 replaced div tags with landmark tags nav, main,banner and footer tags changed the background color of .benefits to improve contrast Removed heading tag from footer and added id for formating.updated CSS to point at new id.
+ Consolidated similar items under one class and to reduce redundency.
+Added information on the title.